rsk-lab/swift-style-guide/README.md

 Specifics from these guidelines + additional remarks are mentioned below.

-This guide was last updated for Swift 5 on October 26, 2021.
+This guide was last updated for Swift 5 on November 17, 2021.

 ## Table Of Contents